Different types of protests

 The government can also put “non-interference zones” around mining and drilling activities at sea (including prospecting and exploring) that they’ve given permission for.
 If you’re in charge of a ship and it goes into that non-interference zone without a reasonable excuse, that’s a criminal offence.
 It’s also a criminal offence if if you leave a ship outside the zone and then swim or otherwise go into it without a reasonable excuse.
 For those offences, you can be fined up to $10,000.

-If there’s a non-interference zone in force, it will be announced in an official “Notice to Mariners” – you can download the current notices in a single file from .
-Search the file for “Crown Minerals Act” to find any relevant notices.
-(As at 1 July 2020, there are none.)
+If there’s a non-interference zone in force, it will be announced in an official “Notice to Mariners” – you can download the current notices in a single file from and search the file for “Crown Minerals Act” to find any relevant notices.

 There’s also the crime of “piracy” if you board a New Zealand ship and then do one of several things, including throwing goods overboard, destroying goods, or assaulting the ship’s commander.
 However, being charged with a piracy offence is very rare.